Nero103/Nero103/README.md

-# 👋 Hello there!
+# 👋🏽 Hello there!

+I'm an aspiring data analyst thrilled to share my journey with you.
+Let me give you a glimpse into who I am and what I bring to the table.

+## Background:
+📜 Picture the edgy student in class who rocked flannel shirts, or occasionally all black, but was easy to get along with.
+That was me and a bit still am!
+I bring a unique blend of creativity and approachability to the table, making collaboration a breeze.
+I thrive on brainstorming innovative ideas and bringing them to life in analytical projects.
+With a Bachelor's in Psychology, specializing in research and experimentation, I've honed my skills in understanding human behavior and delving into the intricacies of data analysis.
+My journey started with a focus on market research and the healthcare industry, where I learned to dissect data and draw meaningful insights.
+As a Tableau Desktop Specialist, I've also dabbled in Python and SQL, making me versatile.

-## 🔬About Me
+## Skills:
-👀 I am Nero Lewis, a Tableau Desktop Specialist (specializing in Python and SQL too), striving to transition my career into a Data Analytics role.
-Armed with a Bachelor's in Psychology (specializing in research and experimentation), I am knowledgeable in market research, HR, and the healthcare industry.

-🎆 I enjoy contributing and providing innovative ideas to analytical projects, and I am enthusiastic about learning new technologies and sciences.
-In 2020, I learned the data analytical process as well as Python, R, SQL, and Tableau.
-Within the following year, I dove deeper into Python, learning Sklearn, Seaborn, Pandas, SciPy, Statsmodel, and Numpy.
-Currently, I completed the Google Advanced Data Analytics certificate, which comprised 7 courses on statistical analysis, machine learning, and data science.
+✨ I've constantly fueled my enthusiasm for learning by diving headfirst into various technologies and sciences.
+In 2020, I embarked on a journey to learn Python, R, SQL, and Tableau.
+Over that following year, I delved deeper into Python, exploring Sklearn, Seaborn, Pandas, SciPy, Statsmodel, and Numpy.
+Recently, I completed the Google Advanced Data Analytics certificate, equipping me with the knowledge and hands-on experience in statistical analysis, machine learning, and data science.

-💞️ Aside from technology and science, I am passionate about developing new skills from drawing to creative writing.
-These were used when I had taken market research in which I created a product, having tested it via various statistical analyses and surveys before deployment, and did an internship in human resources.
-I also  took to learning the German language, where I reached level three in language comprehension.

-❤️ Learning and reading new concepts are a passion of mine such as reading medical science, human nature/behaviors, cultures, and customs, as well as marketing.
-These topics are especially engaging for me when it involves data, giving me the chance to analyze and understand findings on a deeper level to derive insight to create a meaningful story.
+## Interests:
+🔬 Beyond the world of data, I'm a multifaceted individual with diverse interests.
+From drawing to creative writing, I love exploring new skills.
+My creative side was put to use during market research, where I crafted and tested a product through statistical analyses and surveys.
+I've also embarked on learning the German language, reaching a commendable level of comprehension.
+Then, to top all of this off, I've had three novellas published online in the horror genre.

+## Motivation:
+🎯 I'm driven by an insatiable curiosity and a deep love for learning.
+Topics like medical science, human behavior, cultures, customs, and marketing intrigue me, especially when they involve data.
+Analyzing and understanding data findings allows me to craft meaningful stories and insights.
+I'm passionate about unraveling the secrets hidden within data.

+## Call to action:
-📫 I am open to new opportunities in data analytics.
-If you want to reach me to discuss a new opportunity, collaborate on projects, or just chat, use my email: alewi@umich.edu.
-I look forward to hearing from you.
+📧 I'm excited and open to new opportunities in the field of data analytics.
+Whether you'd like to discuss a potential collaboration, tackle a project, or just have a friendly chat, feel free to reach out to me at alewi@umich.edu.
+I'm eager to connect and explore the endless possibilities that data analytics has to offer.
+Let's undertake this data-driven adventure together!

 <!---
 Nero103/Nero103 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.